louisbichard/notes/final year project/general.md

 * History of the women rights movement and domestic rights historically
 * Why domestic violence is important
 * The current trends of domestic violence
+* The problem the technology solves
 * Current measures to deal with domestic violence
 	* Police measures
 	* Police acting as social carers
 * Who is the future of domestic violence?
 	* Proposed solutions to domestic violence
 * Existing discreet/ Social care technologies and apps
+* How other online apps ensure that they are secure
+	* Banks
 * The implications of providing social care
 	* The dangers
 	* Legal issues